Villa Insurgentes: Flora and fauna

-Villa Insurgentes, because it is located the part corresponding to Sierra Madre Occidental, this place represents refuge for some animal species of which some are endemic to the area.
-The fauna is characteristic of the coniferous forests in its high parts, and of grasslands, scrub dry weather plants.
-The Sierra de Órganos National Park is 27.59 km from insurgent village.
+Villa Insurgentes, because it is located in the area corresponding to Sierra Madre Occidental, represents a refuge for some animal species of which several are endemic to the area.
+The fauna is characteristic of the coniferous forests in its high-altitude parts, of grasslands, and of scrub dry weather plants.
+The Sierra de Órganos National Park is 27.59 km from Villa Insurgentes.

-The coniferous species found in Villa Insurgentes are diverse, of which are: pine pine, oak.
-Other species of trees and plants are: palm, huizache, maguey, nopal duraznillo, nopal cap, brush, oregano, manzanita, gatuño, jarilla, sotol, biznaga, guayabillo, capulín, tepozán and chives.
+The coniferous species found in Villa Insurgentes are diverse, some of which are: pine pine, oak.
+Other species of trees and plants found in the area are: palm, huizache, maguey, nopal duraznillo, nopal cap, brush, oregano, manzanita, gatuño, jarilla, sotol, biznaga, guayabillo, capulín, tepozán and chives.

 Some species of animals are typical of the fauna that makes up the region, although there are endemic species.
 Common species that can be found at the site are: dura scorpion, field mouse, rattlesnake, alicante, bats, hare, paloma huilota, scaled quail, white-winged pigeon, calandria, raccoon, wild boar, gray fox, rabbit, coyote, tlacuache, badger, wildcat, skunk, spotted owl, lizards, spiders. dragonflies, damselflies, grasshopper, crickets, butterflies, flies, mosquitos, mantis, ladybugs. bees, wasps, ants, moisture mealybugs, and centipede.